St. Vincent National Wildlife Refuge

-The St. Vincent National Wildlife Refuge is part of the United States National Wildlife Refuge System, located in northwestern Florida, on the barrier island of St. Vincent, off the coast of Apalachicola in the Gulf of Mexico.
-The Refuge includes Pig Island (46 acres, undeveloped), located in the southwest corner of St. Joseph Bay, nearly 9 miles west of St. Vincent and 86 acres of mainland Florida along Franklin county road 30A.
-The 12,490 acre (51km2) refuge was established in 1968.
+The St. Vincent National Wildlife Refuge is part of the United States National Wildlife Refuge System, located in the Gulf of Mexico off the coast of Apalachicola, on the barrier island of St. Vincent.
+The refuge includes Pig Island (46 acres, undeveloped), located in the southwest corner of St. Joseph Bay, nearly 9 miles west of St. Vincent and 86 acres of mainland Florida along Franklin County Road 30A.
+The 12,490-acre (51 km2) refuge was established in 1968.

-The purpose of the Refuge is to provide habitat for migratory birds including some endangered species.
+The purpose of the refuge is to provide habitat for migratory birds including some endangered species.
 About 277 bird species use the islands as a migratory stopping point annually.
-The two islands, St. Vincent Island and Pig Island are open for recreational activities and are accessible only by boat.
-The islands contain undeveloped trails and beaches.
-Public huts are available for overnight camping.
-There is no visitor center, drinking water or restroom on the islands.
+St. Vincent Island and Pig Island are open for recreational activities and are accessible only by boat.
+The islands contain undeveloped trails and beaches, with no visitor center, drinking water or restrooms.
+And Saint Vincent (Florida) is the Westernmost of Four (4) Barrier Islands in the Northwestern in Florida Gulf.

 History

+The earliest documented inhabitants of the land date back to the year 240 (based on pottery shards), when Native Americans lived on St. Vincent Island.
+Records indicate that the island likely fell within the territory of the Chine people, who were known for their piloting expertise along the coast from Apalachee Bay to Mobile Bay.

+After the 1704 Apalachee Massacre, the native residents either perished or were displaced, and the island changed hands among various European ancestry owners.

-The earliest documented people to utilized the land date to the year 240 (from pottery shards) when Native Americans lived on the island.
-After European settlers displaced the local Native Americans, St. Vincent Island had numerous owners of European Ancestry.
-At one point in the 1940s, it was stocked with non-native species such as zebra, sambar deer, eland, black buck, ring-necked pheasant, Asian junglefowl, bobwhite quail and wild turkey.
+In the 1940s, the island was stocked with non-native species, including zebra, sambar deer, eland, black buck, ring-necked pheasant, Asian junglefowl, bobwhite quail and wild turkey.

-The island was purchased by The Nature Conservancy in 1968 for $2.2 million and U.S. Fish and Wildlife repaid them with proceeds from Duck Stamp sales and the St. Vincent National Wildlife Refuge was established.
+In 1968, The Nature Conservancy purchased the island for $2.2 million, and the U.S. Fish and Wildlife Service repaid them with proceeds from Duck Stamp sales.
+Subsequently, the St. Vincent National Wildlife Refuge was established.

 Climate

 The climate is mild and subtropical, typical of the Gulf Coast, with an average annual rainfall of 57 inches.
+The triangular island is larger than most of the northern Gulf coast barrier islands and dissected by dune ridges, freshwater lakes and sloughs on the east end.
+The west end supports dry upland pine forests.

 Wildlife

-Depending on the season, many species can be observed; a number of them are endangered or threatened.
-In the spring, several species on the island nest and go through reproductive ritual behavior such as osprey, softshell turtle and wood duck.
+Depending on the season, many species can be observed, a number of them being endangered or threatened.
+In the spring, several species on the island nest and go through reproductive ritual behavior, such as the osprey, softshell turtle and wood duck.
 During this season, white-tailed deer bucks shed their antlers and young bald eagles fledge.
-In the summer, loggerhead sea turtles lay eggs on the beach and alligators nest in the marshes.
-Summer bird species includes wood stork, snowy plover and American oystercatcher.
-During the fall, the islands experience the highest rate of migration stop-overs.
-This may include peregrine falcons.
-White-tailed deer rut happens in the winter season.
+In the summer, loggerhead sea turtles lay eggs on the beach, and alligators nest in the marshes.
+Summer bird species include wood storks, snowy plovers and American oystercatchers.
+During the fall, the islands experience the highest rate of migration stop-overs, which may include peregrine falcons.
+The white-tailed deer rut occurs in the winter season.
 In winter, waterfowl are most numerous; bald eagles and great horned owls nest.
-Year-round inhabitants include alligators, other reptiles and many other animal species..
+Year-round inhabitants include alligators, other reptiles and many other animal species.